HaoWeiHe/LR/README.md

 LR model shows how logistic regression works.
 I wrote this for challenging myself to deal with all the details from scratch.

 Logistic regression model is a classifier.
-LR assume data obey Bernoulli Distrbution and LR use sigmoid as it's link funcion. (see the section below - why sigmoid function - to get more information on it)
+LR assume data obey Bernoulli Distrbution and LR use sigmoid as it's link funcion. (see the section below - why sigmoid function - to get more information)

 ## What's New